astfalckl/exanalysis/README.md

   expectations and marginal variances of SIC linked to the spatio-temporal locations.
 This tibble is used to plot Figure 5.

-# A note on couple climate model runs
+# A note on coupled glacier-climate model runs

-The final secton of the paper contains outputs from a coupled climate model.
-Providing code to run the model is not feasible as it requires access to local supercomputing resources and the raw outputs are much too large to store on github.
-Instead we have included the model outputs at four distinct locations (as discussed in the paper) in the folder.
+The final secton of the paper contains outputs from a coupled glacier-climate model.
+Providing code to run the model is not feasible as it requires access to local supercomputing resources and the raw outputs are much too large to store on GitHub.
+Instead we have included the model outputs at four distinct locations (as discussed in the paper) in the <tt>glacial_runs</tt> folder.
 The unique model identification codes are included in the csv headers.